akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/index.md

 The user registry example contains functionality for adding, retrieving, or deleting a single user and for  retrieving all users.
 Akka HTTP provides a [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language) (DSL) to simplify the definition of endpoints as a `Route`.
 In this example, a `Route` defines: the paths `/users` and `/user`, the available HTTP methods, and when applicable, parameters or payloads.

-When the example app starts up, it creates an ActorSystem with a `userRegistryActor` and binds the defined routes to a port, in this case, `localhost:8080`.
-When the endpoints are invoked, they interact with the `userRegistryActor`, which contains the business logic.
-The diagram below illustrates runtime behavior, where that the HTTP server receives for the defined `route` endpoints, which are handled by the `userRegistryActor`:
+When the example app starts up, it creates an ActorSystem with a `UserRegistry` Actor and binds the defined routes to a port, in this case, `localhost:8080`.
+When the endpoints are invoked, they interact with the `UserRegistry` Actor, which contains the business logic.
+The diagram below illustrates runtime behavior, where that the HTTP server receives for the defined `route` endpoints, which are handled by the `userRegistry` actor:

 ![Architecture](images/hello-akka-http.png)